Yamato-Security/EnableWindowsLogSettings/README.md

 # Acknowledgements

-Most of the information comes from Microsoft's [Advanced security auditing FAQ (https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/advanced-security-auditing-faq), [sigma](https://github.com/SigmaHQ/sigma) rules, the [ACSC guide](https://www.cyber.gov.au/acsc/view-all-content/publications/windows-event-logging-and-forwarding) and my own research/testing.
+Most of the information comes from Microsoft's [Advanced security auditing FAQ](https://learn.microsoft.com/en-us/windows/security/threat-protection/auditing/advanced-security-auditing-faq), [sigma](https://github.com/SigmaHQ/sigma) rules, the [ACSC guide](https://www.cyber.gov.au/acsc/view-all-content/publications/windows-event-logging-and-forwarding) and my own research/testing.
 I would like to thank the [sigma community](https://github.com/SigmaHQ/sigma/graphs/contributors) in particular for making threat detection open source and free for the benefit of all of the defenders out there.

 # Problems with the default Windows log settings